pddpdd20020105/ICS-175-fireworker/docs/status.md

 The following are the mean game score gained by every 100 episodes:
 <img width="656" alt="image" src="https://github.com/user-attachments/assets/02e422cf-6de5-4099-bd15-4e69b03014c6" />

 The graph shows that it is very unstable.
 I can predict that in a partially observable game the training will have up and down, but this is too unstable.
 I do think that there is problems with my hyperparameter values tunning and equation implementation.
 Although the training steps are very little, I still believe that this MAPPO method could do better than 1.25 game score.

-## Challenges
+## Remaining Goals and Challenges
 Pan:
 - **Environment Adaptation**: Modifying PPO to fit our custom Hanabi environment while aligning observation and action spaces.
 - **Performance Optimization**: Fine-tuning hyperparameters and model structure to improve learning efficiency.
 - **Team Collaboration**: Ensuring consistency between PPO and A2C while integrating different approaches.

+Yukai:
+1. The goal for this quarter is to implement a MAPPO model and customized environment that trains agents to play hanabi at perfect score.
+2. Also the comparison between different model is also our main goal.
+We ran baseline models to compare each other's tranining time and the average score they get.
+3. The main challenge for me is that the RL is really a new area for me, it is hard for me the start from nowhere and reach a solid goal in RL training.

 ## Next Steps
 Pan:
 1. **Integrate PPO** into our Hanabi environment for smooth gameplay.
 2. **Optimize Performance** by refining hyperparameters and model design.
 3. **Compare Algorithms** by benchmarking PPO against A2C and heuristic agents.
 4. **Collaborate & Refine** through team discussions and iterative improvements.

+Yukai:
+1. My current MAPPO runs with deep-mind hanabi learning env, the next step is to use our own env with customized reward system to better train our agents.
+2. Reaching a higher score.
+Currently mean game score are just 1.25, this is surely not enough.

 ## References